DrillingInfo/chef-jenkins/README.md

 Attributes
 ----------

 * jenkins[:version] - Specify the version of jenkins used.
-By default it is latest
+By default it is latest.
+Note that if the version is 'latest' and jenkins[:server][:lock_version] is `false`, then jenkins will be updated for every stable release.
+* jenkins[:war_sha] - The SHA-256 sum of the jenkins war file.
+If the SHA-256 sum of the currently installed war file matches this sum, it will not be downloaded again.
+Note that the checksum will not be automatically recorded.
+Also, if both `version` and `war_sha` are specified, `war_sha` will take precedence; i.e. if you want to upgrade jenkins by explicitly setting a new `version`, you will need to reset or delete `war_sha` as well.
 * jenkins[:mirror_url] - Specify the base URL to download the WAR and any plugins from
 * jenkins[:java_home] - Java install path, used for for cli commands
 * jenkins[:server][:home] - JENKINS_HOME directory